 Students are taught to understand that they have a worldview.
 In addition, they are taught that every media piece promotes a worldview.
 The concept of worldview is explained simply, and they are challenged to turn to God's Word as the basis for a distinctively Christian worldview.
-This second Core Reality of Worldview is addressed in the blue box on the right hand side of page 7 of How to

-Use Your Head to Guard Your Heart: A 3(D) Guide to
+This second Core Reality of Worldview is addressed in the blue box on the right hand side of page 6 of How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Responsible Media Choices, under the heading "More than Noise!"

-Making Wise Media Choices.
 (Take some time now to read through and familiarize yourself with this content.)